-The net surplus for the financial year ended 31 December 2019 was €140 (2018: Deficit of €155).
+The net deficit for the financial year ended 31 December 2020 was €109 (2019: Surplus of €140).

-The Statement of Financial Activities and Balance Sheet for the year are set out on pages 12-13.
+The Statement of Financial Activities and Balance Sheet for the year are set out on pages 13-14.
 Funds are raised on the basis of specific projects such as digital protection and general support from governments, individuals and private foundations.